n-faria/Tetris_Game/README.md

 - Pygame library for python 3.3 must be installed https://bitbucket.org/pygame/pygame/downloads/

-- Run tetris.py with all of the image and sound files in the same folder
+- Run tetris.py with all of the image, sound and font files in the same folder